 Contract & fees

 A documented contract is the first red flag when you are hiring a photographer for a wedding.
 It is essential for both the client as well as the photographer and should clearly state the expectations, terms and fees.
 It protects both from any kind of last minute risks and disagreement.
 It is better to be well assured that all necessary precautions are taken rather than to risk losing these precious moments forever.

-To conclude, hiring a photographer for a wedding is not an easy decision to make and you should be whole heartedly convinced when fixating on a professional photographer that he metes out your expectations and requirements.
+To conclude, hiring an Austin wedding photographer is not an easy decision to make and you should be whole heartedly convinced when fixating on a professional photographer that he metes out your expectations and requirements.
 Anyone can click good photos, but when trusting someone with the most cherished moments of your life, it is advisable to choose someone who is well experienced and adept.